CARING FOR YOUR WELL-BEING

 Centre for well-being and conscious living in Glasgow

 In January 2019 we started a well-being centre in Glasgow.
-The mission of this centre is to promote the art of sustainable happiness and conscious living by empowering people to experience a higher taste in life by satisfying physical, emotional and spiritual needs in a harmonious way.
+The mission of this centre is to promote the art of sustainable happiness and conscious living.
+To fulfill this goal we aim to empower people to experience a higher taste in life by satisfying physical, emotional and spiritual needs in a harmonious way.

 The centre offers, yoga, meditation and wisdom sessions and delicious vegan all you can eat events.